Mentoring organization application

 Main License: Eclipse Public License

-If you chose "Veteran" above, please summarize your involvement and the successes and challenges of your participation.
+If you chose "veteran" in the organization profile dropdown, please summarize your involvement and the successes and challenges of your participation.
 Please also list your pass/fail rate for each year.

 We select mentors based on their prior participation in the Clojure community.
 A mentor for a given student project will usually be a lead developer for an existing open source project related to the student's project.
 This will help ensure the mentor has both an interest in success of the GSoC project as well as the necessary expertise to be an effective mentor.